TV Party (EP): Release

 The TV Party EP was released in July 1982.
 To promote the EP, a music video of "TV Party" was shot featuring the members of Black Flag and their friends drinking beer and calling out their favorite television shows in front of a television set.
 Among the members is photographer (and the video's director) Glen E. Friedman.
 Target Video also released a home video titled TV Party, in 1983, containing live footage of the group from 1980 and 1982 as well as the video of the title track.
 There have been several variations on the release of the TV Party EP.
 They include one released by SST Records, one as a split between SST and Unicorn Records, and another simply by Unicorn.
 All three versions have the same track listing.
 Several different slip covers were also issued.
 A new version of the song "TV Party" later appeared on the soundtrack to the film Repo Man (1984).
 In the film, Emilio Estevez can be heard singing "TV Party".
 The song also appears on other compilation albums.

 Reception

 The title song of the EP received praise from music critics.
-Online music database AllMusic gave a positive review of the song, describing it as "at once cutting and funny, an attack on television-inspired stasis that laughs both at and with its subjects" and "As a dumb anthem, it even beats out the band's cover of "Louie Louie".
+The website AllMusic gave a positive review of the song, describing it as "at once cutting and funny, an attack on television-inspired stasis that laughs both at and with its subjects" and "As a dumb anthem, it even beats out the band's cover of "Louie Louie".
 Spin referred to the song as the "greatest ode to the slacker sloth".

 In 1982, Billboard listed the song "TV Party" as "Recommended" in their "Top Singles" review section.
-The website AllMusic would later give the EP a retrospective rating of two and a half stars out of five, stating that "The other tracks are good, but this is a release for collectors or serious fans only."
+AllMusic gave the EP a retrospective rating of two and a half stars out of five, stating, "The other tracks are good, but this is a release for collectors or serious fans only."